 Quarter Quarterly Report Period Report due date

-Quarter 1 1 July 2010 to 30 September 2010 within 3 working days
+Quarter 1 1 July 2013 to 30 September 2013 within 3 working days

 following the October

-2010 Board meeting
+2013 Board meeting

-Quarter 2 1 October 2010 to 31 December 2010 within 3 working days
+Quarter 2 1 October 2013 to 31 December 2013 within 3 working days

 following the January

-2011 Board meeting
+2014 Board meeting

-Quarter 3 1 January 2011 to 31 March 2011 within 3 working days
+Quarter 3 1 January 2014 to 31 March 2014 within 3 working days

 following the April

-2011 Board meeting
+2014 Board meeting

-Quarter 4 1 April 2011 to 30 June 2011 within 3 working days
+Quarter 4 1 April 2014 to 30 June 2014 within 3 working days

 following the July

-2011 Board meeting
+2014 Board meeting

-4.5 Each quarterly report will, where relevant to that quarter's activity, contain details on:

-- 4.5.1 as may be meaningful quarterly, and no less than annually: - (i) performance against all 2010/11 deliverables set out in Schedule B; - (ii) progress against Outcome measures, targets or indicators of success (as set out in its Statement of Intent); - (iii) progress against implementation of new functions: hospital pharmaceuticals and medical devices; - 4.5.2 how PHARMAC has responded to the Government's Expectations, in particular those seeking a focus on value for money and stakeholder engagement, and the longer term economic and fiscal impacts of its activities, linking to particular events or issues if possible; - 4.5.3 full financial Statements for all activities administered by PHARMAC; - 4.5.4 use of the Legal Risk Fund, including explaining why the Fund has been used; - 4.5.5 use of the Discretionary Pharmaceutical Fund, including year end forecast; - 4.5.6 risks, their expected impact, consequence and actual or proposed management; and - 4.5.7 equity levels including an explanation of progress with reaching/maintaining agreed optimal accumulated equity level. - 4.6 The Quarter 4 report will also include a schedule setting out aggregated information on remuneration movement over the year and future remuneration plans, the details of which will be advised by the Ministry or the State Services Commission from time to time.
+- 4.5 Each quarterly report will, where relevant to that quarter's activity, contain details on: - 4.5.1 as may be meaningful quarterly, and no less than annually: - (i) performance against all 2013/14 deliverables set out in Schedule B; - (ii) progress against Outcome measures, targets or indicators of success (as set out in its Statement of Intent); - 4.5.2 how PHARMAC has responded to the Government's Expectations, in particular those seeking a focus on value for money and stakeholder engagement, and the longer term economic and fiscal impacts of its activities, linking to particular events or issues if possible: - 4.5.3 full financial Statements for all activities administered by PHARMAC; - 4.5.4 use of the Legal Risk Fund, including explaining why the Fund has been used; - 4.5.5 use of the Discretionary Pharmaceutical Fund, including year end forecast; - 4.5.6 risks, their expected impact, consequence and actual or proposed management; and - 4.5.7 equity levels including an explanation of progress with reaching/maintaining agreed optimal accumulated equity level. - 4.6 Each report shall report the following staff information: budgeted number of staff members, the actual number of staff members, the budgeted number of contractors and the actual number of contractors.
+All staff and contractor numbers, budget and actual, will be expressed as full time equivalents (FTE). - 4.7 The Quarter 4 report will also include a schedule setting out aggregated information on remuneration movement over the year and future remuneration plans, the details of which will be advised by the Ministry or the State Services Commission from time to time.
 A copy of this section of the Quarter 4 report should be copied to the State Services Commission.